toinbox/simplerelay/README.md

 **Provider Oversight** - view any user's relay list, lock/unlock individual providers with reason.

 ## System Features
+- **New:** Domain routing - send as any address on a custom domain through a single provider
 - Postfix-based relay with per-sender routing to correct upstream SMTP
 - Built-in policy server (access control) - every provider requires a whitelisted IP address.
 Without it, the relay rejects all connections.
 SMTP AUTH credentials are optional as additional layer.
 No open relay possible.
 - Automatic provider detection from email address (MX/DNS lookup fallback for unknown domains)